AguaClara/UASB/Reports and Manuals/fall2018report_draft2.md

 UASB reactors rely on gravity to clarify wastewater and biological processes to remove organic matter and convert it to biogas.
 They are less energy intensive than other forms of preliminary wastewater treatment that use aerobic processes.

-In January 2017, a novel pilot scale UASB reactor design was created by AguaClara for the EPA People, Prosperity and the Planet (P3) [Student Design Competition proposal](https://docs.google.com/document/d/1geug1EyFjCRLQgO79vTOXUUFia3RBw3bhaIHPUiqu44/edit?usp=sharing).
+In January 2017, a novel gravity-powered UASB reactor was designed by AguaClara for the EPA People, Prosperity and the Planet (P3) [Student Design Competition proposal](https://docs.google.com/document/d/1geug1EyFjCRLQgO79vTOXUUFia3RBw3bhaIHPUiqu44/edit?usp=sharing).
 This reactor was designed to improve the accessibility of wastewater treatment for small communities.
 The proposed UASB reactor design identified areas to improve conventional reactor design, making the system cheaper and easier to fabricate and implement globally.
 The team later applied for Phase II funding from the same organization to support development and implementation of additional reactors for testing.

+This semester, the team will focus on benchtop testing of the various components of the UASB reactor, and simulate the movement of water through the sludge blanket in order to better understand flow patterns within the reactor and possible failure modes.

-[The introduction is a good lead-in to the report and the function and importance of UASB were well explained.
+[RESOLVED-AG-The introduction is a good lead-in to the report and the function and importance of UASB were well explained.
 You are encouraged to briefly talk about the process of your experiment in this part.]
 ## Literature Review and Previous Work

 <!--[EM: ^^^ Resolved - AG]-->